HelsinkiTypeStudio/hts-x/README.md

 5. Make a **Pull request**

 X. Done!
 Helsinki Type Studio will merge your pull request to the main repository if it is not overwriting any existing characters.

-## become a collaborator

-mail@helsinkitypestudio.com

-Ask us via email to add you as collaborator.

 ## add unicode character to a font with Glyphs App